philou/philou.github.com/_posts/2013-01-11-how-to-copy-a-database-from-an-heroku-app-to.markdown

 posterous_slug: how-to-copy-a-database-from-an-heroku-app-to
 comments: true
 ---
-<p>For <a href="http://www.mes-courses.fr">mes-courses.fr</a>, I am using another heroku app as "integration" app, where I can do late verifications before deploying to my production app.
-If you don't already do this, I recommend you to start now !</p>
+For <a href="http://www.mes-courses.fr">mes-courses.fr</a>, I am using another heroku app as "integration" app, where I can do late verifications before deploying to my production app.
+If you don't already do this, I recommend you to start now !

-<p>One thing that I needed was to copy data from my production app to my integration app.
-It turns out that <a href="https://devcenter.heroku.com/articles/heroku-postgres-import-export">heroku</a> makes this very easy :</p>
+One thing that I needed was to copy data from my production app to my integration app.
+It turns out that <a href="https://devcenter.heroku.com/articles/heroku-postgres-import-export">heroku</a> makes this very easy :

 ```sh
 heroku pgbackups:restore DATABASE `heroku pgbackups:url --app my-app-prod` --app my-app-integ --confirm my-app-integ
 ```